 Check out the Infographics first:

-As we all know, size is the only section where the projector blows TV entirely out of the water.
 A decent mid-budget projector which cost within $1000 has the ability to offer a screen size between 50-300inche with 70-150inches clear size range.
 It gives you the freedom to fiddle between the size depending upon the crowd.
 Moreover depending upon the location, you can toggle the size.

 But when it comes to television, you would be restricted to a certain size, and once you a buy that specific size, you will have to live with that size.
 Generally, to get a large size TV, you have to spend more than $1000 to get a potent model offering size between 32inch-50inch.
 But if you have to go for a large size, then you will have to shell out more than $5000 to get a TV above 70 inches.
-So in the size section, projector serves as the most plausible solution, and there is no other better alternative when your main priority is size.
+So in the size section, projector serves as the most plausible solution, and there is no other better alternative when your main priority is the size.

-The vividness of a frame serves as a primary pillar behind the visual output of both projector and TV.
-The war intensifies when it comes to brightness section as TV gets the upper hand.
+The vividness of a frame serves as a primary pillar behind the visual output of both projector and nig screen TV.
+The war intensifies when it comes to brightness as TV gets the upper hand.
 The main reason is the brightness in a picture that we perceive through our eye stays almost static while watching TV.
 But it varies when it comes to the projector because the brightness level fluctuates depending upon the darkness in the room.
 It is a generic problem of all projectors that the vividness will come down with an increase in the amount of ambient light.

 Moreover, the price of a projector increases with notch up in the lumens number, but when you look at TV, brightness fluctuation is not an issue.
 You can get a TV under $1000 and still it would perform better than a $2000 projector in terms of brightness.
-In the presence of any amount ambient light, a TV can offer highly vivid pictures with the right amount of clarity.
+In the presence of any amount of bright light, a TV can offer highly vivid pictures with the right amount of clarity.
 Most importantly, the lamps of a projector die out after some years, and the replacement cost is quite high.
 So if you want a future-proof display which won’t require much arrangement, then TV is the right choice.

 Resolution may seem like just a gimmick, but there is more to the resolution that just the figures as it decides the output quality of both TV and projector.
 Whether you buy a 720p, 1080p or 4K, a proper size display will be able to show an appropriate quality and detailing.
 TV takes advantage as it offers adequate resolution especially in 4K which is the current rage of the market.
 There are many projectors that don’t come with a 4K image sensor and uses 4K enhancer or pixel interpolation to offer 4K alike quality.
 So it would be a logical idea to spend money on a 4K TV rather than a 4K projector (Check our guide on 4k projectors here) only if screen size restriction is not your concern.